lwasser/clean-hugo/exampleSite/content/_index.md

 - **Rich shortcode library** – Pre-built components for cards, hero sections, metrics bars, image galleries, admonitions, and more—all easily customizable

 - **Simple configuration** – Control colors, fonts, and features from a single hugo.toml file.
-No CSS knowledge required for basic customization

-- **Documentation included** – Comprehensive README with setup instructions, configuration examples, and best practices for customization

 {{</ single-card-wide >}}